guar47/react-tutorial-tic-tac-toe/README.md

 * :white_check_mark: Done.
 Rewrite Board to use two loops to make the squares instead of hardcoding them.

-* :clock1030: In progress.
+* :white_check_mark: Done.
 Add a toggle button that lets you sort the moves in either ascending or descending order.

 * :clock1030: In progress.
 When someone wins, highlight the three squares that caused the win.